Admission, Selection & Enrollment Of Students

 Applicants must be high school graduates or have earned a General Equivalency Diploma (GED) certificate.
 Applicants with a GED must have earned a minimum of 450 in the math and science components on the 2002 Series GED.
 Those applicants with a GED prior to 2002 must have earned a minimum of 45 in each of the five test areas.
 For high school graduates, a college preparatory course of studies with a cumulative average of B (85%) is preferred.
 Home schooled students must provide letter from Superintendent of Schools in their home district.
 Applicants that received their secondary and/or post-secondary education outside of the U.S. must have their transcripts sent to an approved educational documentation service for certification that the applicant has successfully completed a course of study equivalent to a U.S. high school diploma.
 Students that have secondary and/or post-secondary education outside of the U.S. will be required to complete an English Proficiency exam (see score requirements under International Student section of this policy) as well as an in-person interview with the Admissions Coordinator.

 Official transcripts from the applicant’s high school and all post-secondary schools are required.
-Applicants should mail official transcripts, in their original unopened sealed envelopes, with their application packet.
+Applicants should mail official transcripts with their application packet.
+Transcripts must be in their original, unopened sealed envelopes.

 Proof of legal status for students with U.S. permanent resident status (green card) will be required after acceptance, but prior to enrollment in classes.